safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/auth-kit.md

 await safeAuthKit.signOut();
 ```

-Call `getProvider` to get the Ethereum provider instance.
+Call `getProvider()` to get the Ethereum provider instance.

 ```typescript
 safeAuthKit.getProvider();
 ```

 We expose two methods for listening to events.
-In the case of the `Web3AuthAdapter` we can listening to all the events listed [here](https://web3auth.io/docs/sdk/web/modal/initialize#subscribing-the-lifecycle-events).
+In the case of the `Web3AuthAdapter` we can listen to all the events listed [here](https://web3auth.io/docs/sdk/web/modal/initialize#subscribing-the-lifecycle-events).

 ```typescript
 import { ADAPTER_EVENTS } from '@web3auth/base';